Create a Healthier and More Attractive Smile with Gum Grafting

 How to Prevent Gum Recession

 Simply following a good dental hygiene regimen and visiting the dentist for biannual examinations and cleanings can help prevent gum recession.
 Professional cleanings can help catch early signs of periodontal disease, remove hard-to-reach plaque, and correct improper brushing techniques.
 During your cleaning, the dentist will also conduct a thorough evaluation of your teeth, gums, and jawbone with x-ray technology to detect the earliest signs of gum disease undetectable to the untrained eye.
+Scaling and root planing, also known as a deep cleaning, may be recommended if a regular hygienic cleaning is insufficient to restore your gum health.

 During your consultation, the dentist may also recommend restorative and cosmetic dental treatments, such as fitting you with a mouth guard to wear at night to prevent teeth grinding.